ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 * It would be great to allow STM as an option in addition to IO and ST.  The constructor will need to store extra metadata, because TVar# is more complex than MutVar#.
+* Can we allow strictness annotations on mutable fields?
+One way to do this would be to add a parameter to the `Ref#` type to indicate if it is strict or not (or just use 2 different types), and then overload `readRef` and `writeRef`.